Like many of you, I’ve had a long and winding relationship with exercise.

 I started going to group fitness classes, and for a little while it worked great.
 I enjoyed the community, and for the first time in years I felt strong again.
 But my old movement patterns — and the changes that came with aging and childbirth — kept getting in the way.
 Squats and lunges made my knees and back hurt.
 The coaches were great, and physical therapy helped, but I knew I needed something more personalized.

 So I signed up for the NASM Certified Personal Trainer course, originally just for me.
-But somewhere along the way, I realized: this is what I want to do.
+But one thing led to another.
+I kept asking questions, kept learning, and kept seeking out better answers.
+Before long, I realized: this is what I want to do.
 I want to help others who feel like I did — smart, motivated, and stuck.
 People whose bodies are changing, whose old routines don’t work anymore, and who want to feel strong, capable, and confident again.

-I intend to be active for the next several decades.
+I plan to stay active for the next several decades.
 If that’s your goal too, I hope you’ll consider reaching out.
 I offer in-person sessions at my fitness studio in Essex Junction, VT, or online via video call for folks who live further away or prefer to train from home.

 My Background & Credentials